-The Manindi zinc project is located in the Murchison District of Western Australia, 20 km southwest of the defunct Youanmi gold mine.
-The project comprises a series of volcanogenic massive sulphide zinc deposits.
-The geological environment shows similarities to those of other base metal sulphide deposits in the Yilgarn Craton of Western Australia such as the Golden Grove deposits located to the west of Manindi, at Yalgoo, and the Teutonic Bore-Jaguar deposits in the Eastern Goldfields.
+The deposit is a volcanogenic massive sulphide zinc deposit,

+comprising a series of lenses of mineralisation that have been folded, sheared, faulted, and possibly intruded by later dolerites and gabbros.
+The geological environment shows similarities to those of other base metal sulphide deposits in the Yilgarn Craton of Western Australia.
+These include the Golden Grove deposits located to the west of Manindi at Yalgoo, and the Teutonic Bore-Jaguar deposits in the Eastern Goldfields.